CurtisMTL/blog/README.md

 # blog
-a blog made with meteor
+a blog made with meteor.